retgits/trello-lambda/README.md

 With the _`<stage>`_ variable, you can have different stack referencing different sets of API keys.
 Details on how to get the `appkey` and `apptoken` for Trello can be found in the [Trello API documentation](https://trello.readme.io/docs/get-started).

+### AWS Key Management Service

-These parameters are encrypted using [Amazon KMS](https://aws.amazon.com/kms/) and retrieved from the Parameter Store on deployment.
+The parameters are encrypted using [Amazon KMS](https://aws.amazon.com/kms/) and retrieved from the Parameter Store on deployment.
 This way the encrypted variables are given to the Lambda function and the function needs to take care of decrypting them at runtime.
 To be able to decrypt the variables at runtime, the Lambda function will need permission to access the KMS Key with the KeyID specified in `/<stage>/global/kmskey`

 To create the encrypted variables, run the below command for all of the variables